Request Conflict Resolution using our Conflict Resolution Request Form.

 - Within 24 hours you will receive an email that your request form has been received by the CR committee.

-- Within 72 hours, two CR counselors will be assigned to you and will reach out to coordinate a time to meet with you individually.
+- Within 72 hours, two CR counselors will be assigned to you and will reach out to coordinate a time to check-in with you.

 - If after your initial individual meeting you decide to request a mediation with another individual (or multiple individuals), your two assigned CR counselors will reach out to the other party/parties to determine if they would like to engage in the mediation process.